Ergon-moe/Bitcoin-Static/doc/test-networks.md

 arguments, respectively.

-Other software clients may have additional test network definitions compiled into them but these are not currently supported by ERGN and could not be accessed without further modifications to the software.
-If you wish ERGN to access a test network not listed above, please raise a support request.
+Other software clients may have additional test network definitions compiled into them but these are not currently supported by XRGN and could not be accessed without further modifications to the software.
+If you wish XRGN to access a test network not listed above, please raise a support request.

 Below, we give a brief description and an overview table for these networks.